 Exercise speeds up a healthy metabolism during and shortly after workouts.

 Shortly after exercise, the body goes through the EPOC effect.
 EPOC refers to the increase in a healthy metabolism after an exercise end.
 Scientists linked elevated metabolism to increased consumption of oxygen, which is required to help the body restore and return to its pre-exercise state.
 Exercise is an excellent supplement to natural activities because it allows you to adjust to mistakes in your diet.

 Let’s face it; your diet is always the elephant in the room.
 You can eat over 1000 calories in a minute, while it will take hours to burn 1000 calories.
 For those who love food and use it as pleasure, exercise offers a way to manage your calories successfully—ninety percent of people lose weight and keep it off training at least one hour each day.
 Also, exercise reduces the risk of many diseases and improves your mental health.
 The human body enjoys and needs exercise to stay healthy and fit.

 A diet is the foods you eat to provide your body with energy, but dieting restricts calories for weight loss.

 Dieting slows down a healthy metabolism.
 It is a simple fact that you can’t deny.
 Your metabolism slows down when you diet, no matter how well you eat.
 Not even the best fat-burning foods can stop your metabolism from slowing down when you diet.
 Your metabolism slows down when you diet because of work (work = time x volume).
-As you lose weight, the same activities useless calories.
+As you lose weight, the same activities are useless calories.
 It takes fewer calories to stand, walk, work, or exercise when smaller.
 Fewer calories burned to make it more challenging to create a calorie deficit.
-It would be best if you had a calorie deficit to lose weight no matter the diet or exercise.
+It would be best if you had a calorie deficit to lose weight regardless of diet or exercise.

 The second reason your metabolism slows down when dieting is metabolic flexibility and adaptation.